This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 Use CDNs to cache static content, reducing latency for your users and reducing load on your servers.

-One place where virtually all companies can benefit from a CDN is when serving completely static content, such as
+Virtually all companies can benefit from a CDN when serving completely static content, such as

 servers involved in static content at all, not even as an origin server for a CDN, and instead offload all static